nixiesearch/nixiesearch/docs/docs/quickstart.md

     Each document field definition **must have a type**.
 Schemaless dynamic mapping is considered an anti-pattern, as the search engine must know beforehand which structure to use for the index. [int, float, long, double, text, text[], bool](features/indexing/types/index.md) field types are currently supported.

-See a full [index mapping reference](features/indexing/mapping.md) for more details on defining indexes.
+See a full [index mapping reference](features/indexing/mapping.md) for more details on defining indexes, and [ML inference](features/inference/index.md) on configuring ML models inside Nixiesearch for CPU and [GPU](deployment/gpu.md).

 ## Starting the service